authgear/authgear-server/docs/specs/verification.md

 An identity is verified if:
 - it is an SSO identity; or
-- it is a login ID identity, and the user has a matching OOB-OTP authenticator.
+- it is a login ID identity, and the user has a OOB-OTP authenticator bound to the login ID identity.

 ## Criteria